openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Radio Co-Processor（RCP）

 To flash the `ot-rcp` firmware, follow the same steps as the `ot-cli-ftd` firmware flashing process.
-Connect the TLSR9518 development kit to a USB port on the Raspberry Pi, as depicted in the figure below.
+Connect the B91 Development Board to a USB port on the Raspberry Pi, as depicted in the figure below.

 <img src="img/OTBR_overview.png" alt="OTBR_overview.png" width="624.00" />